-The Message Editor's designer includes a Dynamic Content zone that you can use to target content to selected Contacts.
+The Higher Logic Real Magnet Message Editor includes a Dynamic Content zone that you can use to target content to selected Contacts.
 This ability is what makes it dynamic.

 When you use Dynamic Content, you customize which content displays/doesn't display in an email message for each Contact based on their interests, preferences, geographical location, group affiliation, and other criteria that you choose.

 NOTE: This differs from personalization in that when you add personalization to a message, the personalization placeholders get replaced with each Contacts' personal information so that each Contact who opens the message sees it personalized with their information.